iwang/iwang.github.io/_posts/2013-11-04-ngmodel-render-cannot-be-overriden-in-angular-rc3.markdown

 # The Mystery

-I can call it a day if I want because the issue if fixed.
-But I still leaves some questions unsolved?
+I can call it a day if I want because the issue is fixed.
+But I still leave some questions unsolved:

 * I can't even name the directive by calling it "the native one"
 * Actually rc3 didn't change the priority related to this issue, both directives have default priority "0" in this case.
-Why the order changes between rc2 and rc3?
+Why the invoking order changes between rc2 and rc3?

 ## directive under the hood

 There's some directive added by Angular implicitly during initialization, like `input`, `textarea`, `form`.
-Despite the name, it's actual an Angular diretive.
-This is very import and may sould confusing when you first come to it.
+Despite the name, it's actual an Angular directive.
+This is very important and may sound confusing when you first come to it.
 I think why Angular doesn't pre-define those directives as `ng-input`, `ng-textarea` is to leave user no choice but always stick to them.
-Otherwise if I don't want to use `ng-input`, I can switch to `input` by simply use `input` tag.
+Otherwise if you don't want to use `ng-input`, youcan switch to `input` by simply use `input` tag.
+That being said, elements like `input`, `textarea` are always directives.
 All the native Angular directive name actually goes with a directive, the rule is defined as below.
-I'd like to list them all because it helps me understand other stuff which I thought was magic before.
-During the compiling phase, Angular will go through the DOM and do the name-and-directive matching.
-Native directive will use beflow rule and customized one will use "same name matching". rule. e.g. `data-ng-input` will be normalized into `input` and goes with `inputDirecive`. `data-ng-customized-div` will be normalized into `customizedDiv` and go with `customizedDiv` directive.
 {% highlight javascript %}
 angularModule('ng', ['ngLocale'], ['$provide',
     function ngModule($provide) {